 Another prevailing trend in society and industry is robotisation.
 Modern inventions, such as self-driving cars and drones, strongly rely on highly efficient and reliable wireless communications while also utilising radio-based positioning and sensing/radar technologies.
 Wireless communications and radio frequency (RF) technologies enable the making of a wide variety of applications ranging from everyday consumer products to high-end industrial machines, robots and space science.
 The Internet of Things (IoT), 5G mobile communication networks and sensing/radar systems are the three most important application domains.

 The studies in Wireless Communications and RF Systems deal with fundamental wireless communications and RF technologies, which are crucial in enabling the future programmable and connected world, including a wide variety of applications ranging from everyday consumer products to high-end industrial machines and robots as well as space science.
-The Internet-of-Things (IoT) and 5G mobile communication networks are the two most important application domains.
-After completing the degree, students will have extensive competencies and the required fundamental understanding and practical skills to work as an R&D engineer, designer or take on other demanding expert and engineering positions in wireless communications and related industries.
+The Internet of Things (IoT), 5G mobile communication networks and sensing/radar systems are the three most important application domains.
+After completing the degree, students will have extensive competencies and the required fundamental understanding and practical skills to work as an R&D engineer, designer or take on other demanding expert and engineering positions in wireless communications, RF systems, and related industries.